ClonedPuppy/SK_Shader_info/README.md

 	    float2 uv : TEXCOORD0;
     };

-Declaration of a struct for the values we want to deal with in the pixel shader.
+Declaration of a struct for the values we want to deal with in the vertex shader.

     struct psIn
     {